ynohtna92/twitch-plays/README.md

 Select: 7
 ```

-After you've set that up, open up your terminal and type `chmod +x twitchplays.py` then type `./twitchplays.py`.
+After you've set that up, open up your terminal and type `python twitchplays.py` then type `./twitchplays.py`.

 Whilst the script is running make sure you have your emulator in focus as your primary window.
 If you click onto another window, the script won't work.
 If you're not able to stay focused on one window as you need to do other things with your computer, you could try running all of this from within a virtual machine.